-Advocacy Camp is a three-day, highly interactive training that will equip you with the leadership skills to be an effective child advocate and local leader.
-To paritcipate in camp, submit an application by Monday, September 21st.
+Advocacy Camp is a three-day interactive training that will equip you with the leadership skills to be an effective child advocate.

 Advocacy Camp covers three major advocacy areas: Legislative Advocacy, Grassroots Advocacy, and Media Advocacy.
 Through interactive hands on activities and materials, participants will learn how to work with the media, work with the community and to communicate with elected officials.